Bill-hbrhbr/log-archival-bench/README.md

 The [download\_all.py](/scripts/download_all.py) script will download all datasets into the correct directories **with** the specified names, concentrate multi-file datasets together into a single file, and generate any modified version of the dataset needed for tools like Presto \+ CLP.

-## Docker Environments
+## Docker Containers

-Benchmarks are executed inside Docker containers to ensure reproducible, isolated test environments with controlled resource limits.
+Benchmark services run inside Docker containers to provide reproducible, isolated environments for test service engines with straightforward setup and teardown.

-### Build All Docker Images
+While we use existing published images whenever possible, the `log-archival-bench` repository also builds and maintains its own service-specific images for benchmark testing.

-To build all Docker images concurrently:
+To build all benchmark service Docker images in parallel:

 ```shell
 task docker-images:build
 ```

-### Build a Single Docker Image

-To build a specific image for a given service engine:
+To build an image for a specific service:

 ```shell
 uv run src/log_archival_bench/scripts/docker_images/build.py --service-name <service_name>
 ```

-Each valid service (e.g. `presto`, `clickhouse`, `elasticsearch`) has its own dedicated Docker image, built by the `log-archival-bench` repository, for use in benchmark testing.

 ## Run Everything